-[(i)] (A) Annually [At least every two (2) years], or more frequently in connection with any review of the Plan Processor's performance under this Agreement pursuant to Section 6.1(n), the Participants shall provide the SEC with a written assessment of the operation of the CAT that meets the requirements of SEC Rule 613, Appendix D, and this Agreement.
+(i) At least every two (2) years, or more frequently in connection with any review of the Plan Processor's performance under this Agreement pursuant to Section 6.1(n), the Participants shall provide the SEC with a written assessment of the operation of the CAT that meets the requirements of SEC Rule 613, Appendix D, and this Agreement.

-[(ii)] (B) The Chief Compliance Officer shall oversee the assessment contemplated by Section 6.6(b)(i)(A) [(a)(i)] and shall provide the Participants a reasonable time to review and comment upon such assessment prior to its submission to the SEC.
+(ii) The Chief Compliance Officer shall oversee the assessment contemplated by Section 6.6(a)(i) and shall provide the Participants a reasonable time to review and comment upon such assessment prior to its submission to the SEC.
 In no case shall the written assessment be changed or amended in response to a comment by a Participant; rather, any comment by a Participant shall be provided to the SEC at the same time as the written assessment.

-[(b)] (ii) Contents of Written Assessment.
-The annual written assessment required by this Section 6.6 shall include:
+(b) Contents of Written Assessment.
+The written assessment required by this Section 6.6 shall include:

-[(i)] (A) an evaluation of the performance of the CAT, including the items specified in SEC Rule 613(b)(6)(i) and other performance metrics identified by the Chief Compliance Officer, and a description of such metrics;
+(i) an evaluation of the performance of the CAT, including the items specified in SEC Rule 613(b)(6)(i) and other performance metrics identified by the Chief Compliance Officer, and a description of such metrics;

-[(ii)] (B) a detailed plan, based on the evaluation conducted pursuant to Section 6.6(b)(i), for any potential improvements to the performance of the CAT with respect to the items specified in SEC Rule 613(b)(6)(ii), as well as:
+(ii) a detailed plan, based on the evaluation conducted pursuant to Section 6.6(b)(i), for any potential improvements to the performance of the CAT with respect to the items specified in SEC Rule 613(b)(6)(ii) and any other items identified and described by the Chief Compliance Officer;